jina-ai/jina/docs/how-to/sandbox.md

 It will find the existing sandbox by three factors:
 - Executor name
 - Executor tag
-- Jina version of the Driver program
+- Jina version of the driver program

 If all these three factors match, then it will reuse the existing sandboxes.